phanumat/Documentation/smartapp-developers-guide/preferences-and-settings.rst

 *description*
     String - the secondary text of the element *external* (**deprecated - use style instead**)
-    Boolean - ``true`` to open URL in mobile browser application, ``false`` to open URL within the SmartThings app.
+    Boolean - ``true`` to open URL in mobile browser application, ``false`` to open URL within the PEA HiVE app.
 Defaults to ``false``.
 *style*
     String - Controls how the link will be handled.
 Specify "external" to launch the link in the mobile device's browser.
-Specify "embedded" to launch the link within the SmartThings mobile application.
+Specify "embedded" to launch the link within the PEA HiVE mobile application.
 Specify "page" to indicate this is a preferences page.

     If ``style`` is not specified, but ``page`` is, then ``style:"page"`` is assumed.
 If ``style`` is not specified, but ``url`` is, then ``style:"embedded"`` is assumed.